 Indeed, for politicians and much of the public, the initial response to the use of broadcast for candidate advertising was hostile, even contemptuous, regarding the practice as antithetical to American democratic political traditions.

 But gradually, drop by drop, we’ve overcome our contempt.
-Although it begins with radio, talk doesn’t really get the juices going, not like images.
+Although it began with radio, talk doesn’t really get the juices going, not like images.

 The 1952 Eisenhower presidential campaign was the turning point. . . market research to determine Eisenhower’s strengths and weaknesses with uncommitted voters and what issues they were most concerned with.
 The top issue was the war in Korea, so the campaign slogan became “Eisenhower, Man of Peace.”
 Reeves then developed a campaign whereby in each ad spot Eishenhower would appear to be answering a question from a voter.
 In fact, Reeves had scripted both the question and the answer.